cgloeckner/zombie-maker/03_walkers.md

 ## Roaming around

 If directionless, each FORCE will ROAM: Roll 1d12 as clock die to indicate direction.
-ROAMING walkers move 1/2 pencil

 ## Clustering